OctopusDeploy/docs/docs/administration/high-availability/configuring-octopus-for-high-availability.md

 ### Load Balancer {#ConfiguringOctopusforHighAvailability-LoadBalancer}

-When you configured the first Octopus server node, as well as each of the subsequent nodes, you would have configured the HTTP endpoint that the Octopus web interface is available on.
-The final step is to configure a load balancer, so that user traffic is directed between each of the Octopus server nodes.
+When you configured the first Octopus Server node, as well as each of the subsequent nodes, you would have configured the HTTP endpoint that the Octopus web interface is available on.
+The final step is to configure a load balancer, so that user traffic is directed between each of the Octopus Server nodes.

 Octopus can work with any load balancer technology, including hardware and software load balancers.